-It is important that the membership of Local Human Rights Committees broadly represents professionals, consumer groups and other interested persons in order to maintain objectivity and a balanced diversity.
+It is important that the membership of Local Human Rights Committees broadly represents professionals, consumer groups and other interested persons in order to maintain objectivity and diversity.
 Therefore, in appointing members to Local Human Rights Committees, the State Human Rights Committee takes into consideration the composition of each Local Human Rights Committee.
 For this reason, nominees who are well qualified may not be appointed, simply because of the existing makeup of the committee.
 We strongly encourage individuals who are not appointed to consider serving on another Local Human Rights Committee or to apply for appointment at another time.

 Note: Because of the potential for conflict of interest, attorneys and others who have represented clients in a program for which the Local Human Rights Committee is established cannot participate in Local Human Rights Committee proceedings regarding those clients.